shambhavi-tiwari/RoboBill/SECURITY.md

 ## Supported Versions

-Make sure that Gemini Pro Vision as used in this model is applicable for Python models above 3.9 ONLY.
+Please know that Gemini Pro Vision as used in this project is applicable for Python models above 3.9 ONLY.

 | Version | Supported          |
 | ------- | ------------------ |